Turing-MarketMap/market-map/README.md

 ## Background & Description:

 "MarketMap" is a group project built over the course of 10 days in Turing's module 3 backend program.
 This project is a branch of Turing's Consultancy project.
-We pitched a rough concept of creating an application that would let a user search for cars and enable them to know if they were getting a good deal based on several factors.
+We pitched a rough concept of creating an application that would let a user search for cars listings and enable them to know if they were getting a good deal based other listings across the United States.
 See below for more details on the backend features.

 ## Backend Features
 - Exposing internal APIs for Market Map's Frontend.